-Echeveria 'Tippy' is a succulent plant that forms beautiful rosettes of bluish-green leaves with prominent pink tips, hence the name.
+Echeveria 'Tippy', also sold as Echeveria 'Sunburst', is a small succulent plant that forms beautiful rosettes of fleshy, bluish-green leaves with prominent pink tips, hence the hybrid name.
 The rosettes grow up to 6 inches (15 cm) in diameter.
-Flowers are orange, bell-shaped, and appear on branched stalks.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care